Gaza war: Continued operations throughout Gaza (October–December 2024)

 In October, Israeli airstrikes on Shuhada al-Aqsa mosque in Deir el-Balah and a school in central Gaza killed at least 26 Palestinians and injured over 93.
 An Israeli strike on Rufaida school, which was serving as a shelter for displaced people in Deir el-Balah, killed at least 28 people and injured 54.
 On 8 October, the IDF began to encircle Jabalia camp, killing several Palestinian militants and civilians in air strikes and street battles.
-On 10 October, the IDF issued evacuation orders for three hospitals in northern Gaza.
 The IDF's operations in Jabalia continued for the rest of October.
 During that month and November, strikes on Jabalia killed hundreds of people.
-On 10 December, the IDF said that it killed 10 Hamas operatives who were involved in the killing of three Israeli soldiers one day prior.
-On 30 December, the IDF said that it killed dozens of militants in Jabalia.

 The IDF was accused of blocking aid delivery to the Gaza Strip by allowing looting gangs to target aid convoys.
 On 16 November 98 out of 109 food trucks carrying UN aid from Kerem Shalom crossing were looted in Israeli-controlled areas of Gaza.
 The Abu Shabab clan, a rival of Hamas, was widely blamed for the attacks.
-On 1 December, the UN suspended its aid shipments to Gaza through the Kerem Shalom crossing, blaming Israel for failing to "ensure safe conditions for delivering relief supplies."
-On 12 December, two Israeli strikes on an aid convoy in southern Gaza killed 13 people and wounded at least 30, several of them seriously.
+On 1 December, the UN suspended its aid shipments through the crossing, blaming Israel for failing to "ensure safe conditions for delivering relief supplies."

 On 16 October, IDF ground forces killed Yahya Sinwar in a shootout in Tal as-Sultan.
-The conscript soldiers who participated in the shootout were initially unaware of Sinwar's presence, and he was identified the following day by his dental records.
-There were no hostages in Sinwar's vicinity at the time of his death, and no civilian casualties were reported.
 Biden urged Israel to end the war after Sinwar's death.